Did you know that 60% of marketers report that content marketing such as guest blogging generates leads?

 - Targeting them with brand awareness campaigns

-This makes your “cold” emails slightly warmer, which also gives them a better shot at succeeding.
+This makes your “cold” emails slightly warmer, which also gives your guest blogging strategy a better shot at succeeding and feels less spammy to website owners.

 Start by visiting the blog of an influencer from your list and choose a post that relates the most to content you’ve written in the past (or are planning to write).